Mike-Kuklinski/NAnal/README.md

 data frame variables that are NA heavy.
 The idea is that you might have a sparse data frame with many variables, some of which may have a lot of NA values.
-However, having a lot of NA values for one variable may not necessarily mean the values it does contain, are bad predictors.
+However, having a lot of NA values for one variable may not necessarily mean the values it does contain are bad predictors.
 These functions help get a gauge on the sparse variables and find the optimal subset of the data frame which minimizes NAs and maximizes the number of observations without deleting variables.